SpotIM/spotim-integration-docs/wordpress/amp-plugin/README.md

 ### Manually add to a template:
 ![here](spotim-let-them-decide.png)

-When using Official AMP plugin and embed method set to `Let theme decide`, use the following code to display the comments on AMP powered pages and it must be inside the WordPress's post loop.
+When using official AMP plugin  and embed method set to `Let theme decide`, add the following code to desired template on `wp-content/themes/twentyseventeen/`, it must be inside the WordPress's  post loop.
 ```php
 if ( method_exists( 'SpotIM_Frontend','display_amp_comments' ) ) {
     SpotIM_Frontend::display_comments();